 An offshore development center is a perfect solution for companies that desire to step out of outsourcing relations.
 As an alternative to traditional outsourcing, an ODC gives you freedom and security.
 Build your own offshore software development office with Alcor and enjoy the benefits of working with us.

 A la carte services.
 At Alcor, we help you structure your IT business according to Ukrainian law and make sure it complies with your national legislation.
-Our team of recruiters will hire software developers to your team, while accountants manage HR payroll.
+Our team of recruiters will hire developers in Ukraine, find the best Polish developers, recruit Romanian developers, or staff your team with professional programmers from other Eastern European countries, while accountants manage HR payroll.
 With our seasoned team of recruiters and researchers, you’ll get real results from the first month of our partnership.

 All of this is followed by further operational management support, including additional services like business travel support, employer branding, stock option planning, and work permits for foreigners.